Trampolines and algebraic Fibonacci in Rust

 We only read values and create a new result.
 No mutation required.

 This code now works for e.g. num_bigint::BigInt without changing a single line of logic.
-This is one of the selling points of Rust's trait system.
+It's the kind of abstraction Rust’s trait system was designed to express.

 Fibonacci is algebra, not arithmetic